windmill-labs/windmilldocs/docs/apps/2_app_outputs.md

     src="/videos/app-connections.mp4"
 />

-Here are the stpes to connect an input to an output:
+Here are the steps to connect an input to an output:

 - Click on the component input you want to connect to an output
 - Click the right arrow to open the connection menu
   - You can now navigate you app, without running any scripts
   - When you hover a component, the corresponding outputs are highlighted in orange
   - If you click on a component, the output will be pinned and stays open
 - You can now click on the output you want to connect to the input
 - The input is now connected to the output